-We’ve almost all heard conflicting information about managing our technology.
+We’ve all heard conflicting information about supposedly smart ways of managing our technology.
 This extends to everything from the expected lifetime of phones to the charge time of tablets.
-Above others however, is the perpetual question of what to do with computers upon finishing up with them.
-While some people tell us that it is in our best interest to shut down our work and home computers to save energy, others hold that it takes more energy to turn it off than it does to leave it as is.
-Though both seem like they could be valid, how do we know which is better for your computer, sleep vs hibernate?
+And then there is the perpetual question of what to do with computers when they are not in use.
+While some say it is in our best interest to shut down your PC to save energy, others hold that it takes more energy to turn it off than it does to leave it as is.
+Though both philosophies seem valid, which of these power settings are better for your computer: sleep vs hibernate?

 Sleep Mode vs. Hibernate

 Two computer modes that require distinguishing are sleep mode and hibernate, which are often used synonymously but are not in fact the same thing.
-Sleep mode is an energy-saving state that allows computer activity to resume when fully powered.
-Hibernation is also meant to be power-saving but differs from sleep mode in what is done with your data.
+Sleep mode is an energy-saving state that allows activity to resume when fully powered.
+Hibernate mode is also meant to be power-saving but differs from sleep mode in what is done with your data.
 Sleep mode stores the documents and files you are operating into the RAM, using a small amount of power in the process.
-Hibernation essentially does the same thing, but saves the information to your hard disk, which allows your computer to be turned off completely and use no energy.
-When you turn your computer back on, your work will be brought right back to where you left off.
+Hibernate mode essentially does the same thing, but saves the information to your hard disk, which allows your computer to be turned off completely and use no energy.
+When you turn your it back on, your hard drive allows your work to be brought right back to where you left off.
 Hibernate is mainly meant for laptops and is best used in the event you are not planning to use your computer for a long period but want to keep your work up.

-As its name suggests, hybrid sleep is a mixture of hibernation and sleep mode.
-When initiated, it not only stores open files and applications within the computer’s memory like sleep mode, it also puts that same data within the computer hard disk.
+As its name suggests, hybrid sleep is a mixture of sleep mode and hibernate.
+When initiated, it not only stores open files and applications within the computer’s memory like sleep mode, it also puts that same data within the hard disk.
 Instead of cutting the power of the computer, energy usage is reduced so only a small amount is being used.
-This is a default feature of sleep mode in some cases, typically on desktop computer and is activated when the computer is put into sleep mode.
+This is a default feature of sleep mode in some cases, typically on desktop computers and is activated when it is put into sleep mode.

 Using Sleep Mode